 Rule 14a-8 Proposals.
 If a stockholder wishes to submit a proposal for consideration at the 2021 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act, and wants that proposal to appear in the Company's Proxy Statement and form of proxy for that meeting, the proposal must be submitted in writing and received at Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary, no later than April 14, 2021.
-Each stockholder proposal must be submission of a stockholder proposal does not guarantee that it will be included in the Company's Proxy Statement and form of proxy.
+Each stockholder proposal must comply with the Exchange Act, the rules and regulations thereunder, and the Company's bylaws as in effect at the time of such notice.
+The submission of a stockholder proposal does not guarantee that it will be included in the Company's Proxy Statement and form of proxy.